Tour Times: Tours are offered Tuesday through Friday at 10 am, 11 am, noon, 1 pm, and 2 pm.

 Read Courageous Inquiry Chronicle: View/Download

 Museum Moments is a tour designed for people with mild cognitive impairment or dementia.
 Experiencing the art of the ancient world at the Carlos Museum can spark the imagination, trigger memories, and encourage a shared experience in a beautiful setting.
 Individuals with mild cognitive impairment, early Alzheimer’s or dementia are invited to attend Museum Moments tours with their family member or a caregiver.
-To schedule a time contact Julie Green at 404-727-2363.
+The tour is available at 1 pm on the second Wednesday of each month, September through May.
+Please contact Clare Fitzgerald by email or by phone at 404 727 2363 to make a reservation.

 Stools for this program were made possible by a gift from Sylvia Dodson in memory of her husband, James Dodson.